duxiu727/plot_esferas/README.rst

 Does it need improving?
 =======================

-Yes, it would be really nice to have the spheres in the legend.
+Yes, they are several unresolved issues.
+Foremost, it would be really nice to have the spheres appearing (atutomatically) in the legend when using labels.
+Currently a circle with a similar color will be shown.